hoguer/comp116-rhogue/assignment1/README.txt

 nab01620@nifty.com:Nifty->takirin1
 Protocol: IMAP
 Server IP: 210.131.4.155
-Domain Name: nifty.ad.jp
+Domain Name: nifty.ad.jp (wireshark Name Resolution actually didn't give a domain name for this one, so this is from 'whois')
 Port: 143

 jeff:asdasdasd (NOTE: ettercap showed this as plaintext, but the communication used HTTP basic auth, which does use Base64, so username & password are transmitted as amVmZjphc2Rhc2Rhc2Q=)
 Protocol: HTTP
 Server IP: 54.191.109.23
-Domain Name: ec2.intelctf.com
+Domain Name: ec2-54-191-109-23.us-west-2.compute.amazonaws.com
 Port: 80

 seymore:butts